the-events-calendar/the-events-calendar/readme.txt

 * Improved compliance with PHP strict standards
 * More flexible formatting of event schedule details
 * Fix for tribe_is_month() template tag
+* Fix for "show events in main blog loop" option disrupting static home page
+* Fix "show events in main blog loop" option disrupting product listing on WooCommerce storefront
+* Fix broken commenting on some templates
+* Added ability to create recurring events that happen every 5th occurence of a day in the month (e.g., every 5th Sunday)
+* Fixed future recurring events displaying as having passed when object caching is enabled
+* Fixed calculation for determining all events in a month, which was causing the last day of multi-day events to be incorrectly left off
+* Make sure tribe_show_month() won't break any event views that come after it

 = 3.1 =